b-Coloring Parameterized by Clique-Width: Introduction

-\paragraph*{Fall Coloring.} A \emph{fall coloring} is a special type of $b$-coloring where \emph{every} vertex needs to have at least one neighbor in all color classes except its own.
+\paragraph*{Fall Coloring.}~ A \emph{fall coloring} is a special type of $b$-coloring where \emph{every} vertex needs to have at least one neighbor in all color classes except its own.
 In other words, it is a partition of the vertex set of a graph into independent dominating sets.
 As a standalone notion, fall coloring has been introduced by Dunbar et al.~\cite{DunbarEtAl2000}.
-However, since the corresponding \fallcol problem falls in the category of locally checkable vertex partitioning problems, it has been shown in earlier work of Telle and Proskurowski~\cite{TelleProskurowski1997} to be \FPT parameterized by the number of colors plus the treewidth of the input graph, and by Heggernes and Telle~\cite{HeggernesTelle1998} to be \NP-complete for fixed number of colors. \fallcol remains hard further restricted to bipartite~\cite{LaskarLyle2009,LauriMitillos2019,Silva2019}, chordal~\cite{Silva2019}, or planar~\cite{LauriMitillos2019} graphs.
+However, since the corresponding \fallcol problem falls in the category of locally checkable vertex partitioning problems, it has been shown in earlier work of Telle and Proskurowski~\cite{TelleProskurowski1997} to be \FPT parameterized by the tree-width of the input graph, as well as \FPT parameterized by clique-width plus the number of colors by Gerber and Kobler~\cite{GerberKobler2003} (see also~\cite{Bui-XuanEtAl2013}), and by Heggernes and Telle~\cite{HeggernesTelle1998} to be \NP-complete for fixed number of colors. \fallcol remains hard further restricted to bipartite~\cite{LaskarLyle2009,LauriMitillos2019,Silva2019}, chordal~\cite{Silva2019}, or planar~\cite{LauriMitillos2019} graphs.
 On the other hand, even with unbounded number of colors, it is known to be solvable in polynomial time on strongly chordal graphs~\cite{LyleEtAl2005,GoddardHenning2013}, threshold graphs and split graphs~\cite{Mitillos2016}.
 In all of these cases, one simply checks whether the chromatic number of the input graph is equal to its minimum degree plus one.
-To the best of our knowledge, these are the only known polynomial-time cases.
+To the best of our knowledge, these are the only known polynomial time cases.

 We adapt our algorithm for \bcol on graphs of bounded clique-width to solve \fallcol, and therefore show that the latter problem is as well solvable in time $n^{2^{\calO(\givenmw)}}$, where $\givenmw$ denotes the clique-width of a given decomposition of the input graph.
+By a simple reduction, we show that \fallcol is also \W[1]-hard in this parameterization and that an $n^{2^{o(\givenmw)}}$-time algorithm for it would refute \ETH.